 __Marc Tempé (there are many of Tempé here) Riesling Zellenberg 2007 : 12,9 €

-Actually you can see yourself the wines and their prices on
+Actually you can see yourself some of the wineries they sell on this page.

 What I like in this shop is also the wines which are out of the beaten path, like this Cote Roannaise 2008 by Jacques Devaux (5,3 €) that I bought recently [december 2009].
 Also, there is a Coteaux du Giennois 2008 by Domaine de Villargeais (7,5 €), or this Irancy 2007 by Franck Givaudin (11 €), and this Coteaux du Vendomois by Patrice Colin (sold-out but the next vintage will cost 7,5 €), there is also this Misardises 2008 Coteaux du Languedoc (8,3 Euro) which will be labelled as Pic Saint Loup in 2009, also Les Eminades Vin de Pays 2007 "Rue des Vignes" at 6,7 Euro, or this Marcillac 2008 by Domaine du Cros (7,2 Euro), made near Rodez with a rare variety named le Fer Servadou, it's a variety which was very tannic and rustic like the Côt but which gives interesting wines when well vinified.